IAEmu: Learning Galaxy Intrinsic Alignment Correlations

+The reported metrics are averaged over correlations in the test set.
 Together, these metrics provide a comprehensive assessment of \IAEmu's performance.

-For $\xi$, we find a SCC value of $0.99$ when averaged across all bins, and a value of $0.98$ for $\omega$ as seen in Figure \ref{fig:metrics}.
+For $\xi$, we find an SCC value of $0.99$ when averaged across all bins, and a value of $0.98$ for $\omega$ as seen in Figure \ref{fig:metrics}.
 This indicates a very strong correlation between the \IAEmu predictions and the underlying data.
-For $\eta$, the average SCC across all bins is $0.55$, with the $\text{SCC} \approx 0.75$ at low $r$, but is around 0.5 after entering the 2-halo regime, which still reflects a moderate correlation between the data and model.
+For $\eta$, the average SCC across all bins is $0.55$, with the $\text{SCC} \approx 0.75$ at low $r$, but it is around 0.5 after entering the 2-halo regime, which still reflects a moderate correlation between the data and model.
 At larger $r$, the SCC decreases, indicating a weak correlation.
 It is important to note that the SCC can be strongly affected by stochasticity and the low amplitude of the data, particularly when the amplitudes approach zero, as is the case frequently for $\eta(r)$.